-- 1. Unfasten all straps on the AFO. - 2.
-Ensure your child is seated, with their hip and knee bent at a 90 degree angle. - 3.
-Pull up their socks and make sure there are no creases in them. - 4.
-Turn the foot slightly inwards then bring the foot up at a right angle towards the knee. - 5.
-Place your child's heel at the back of the AFO, and then fasten the ankle strap.
+- 1. Sit down with your hip and knee bent at a 90° angle. - 2.
+Pull up your socks and make sure there are no creases in them. - 3.
+Place your heel at the back of the AFO, and then fasten the ankle strap.
 It should be firm enough to secure the foot, but not too tight.
-Check that the heel is in place by lifting the toes up there should be no space between the heel and the AFO. - 6.
+Check that the heel is in place by lifting the toes up there should be no space between the heel and the AFO. - 4.
 Fasten the top strap.
-Again, this should be snug but not too tight. - 7.
+Again, this should be snug but not too tight. - 5.
 Put on the shoe.